 But it was a good year too.
 I married the father of my children.
 I learned so much about being a mother.
 I learned that you cannot measure just how many nooks and crannies of the heart you can fill with love–I learned that on some days you have to allow that love in.
 I learned to be a writer, you have to write.
 I learned that you have to respect yourself–I’m always learning that.
 I keep the good moments in the lock box of my brain, to which I hope I never lose the key: laying on the floor with my daughters as they crawled over me like I was a jungle gym, giggling as I chased and caught them and gobbled them up; the conversations with my gram and getting to see her joy and pride as she watched the girls; the gratitude for my job and all of the new experiences I’ve gained from it; the shining moments of producing something that made me feel good, and that disembodied but assuring voice said ‘you are still a writer.
 And you’ve got this.’
 It was a tough year, but it was full of good moments too.

 In 2016, I was promoted to manager of my own property and moved to the new property to live on site.
 I set a goal to read 25 books on my goodreads.
-I ended up reading 33 mind-blowing, thoughtful, wonderful books (favorites will be addressed next post).
+I ended up reading 33 mind-blowing, thoughtful, wonderful books (here are my favorites).
 I started a new novel in August to which I am in the process of writing the last chapter; I won NaNoWriMo in November by writing over 50,000 words to that novel.
 I had three publications.
 My poem Nest came out in February with Eunoia Review, a publication I respect and enjoy to which I had submitted before unsuccessfully.
 My collection of poems on my father’s death, The Stages of Grief in Four Parts, was published by a local college literary journal in May.
 I had the honor of attending the release party and sharing some of these poems for my first reading.
 My story The Wake (scroll all the way down) was published in Jamais Vu in October, a story even more dear to me now for being loosely based on a story my grandmother told me.
 Once you read it, you’ll have questions about that.
 Just email me. 🙂

 I made a list of new year’s intentions last January.
 I didn’t achieve